sdidd/quickstart-nodejs/README.md

 ## Connect to your cluster

 All of our code is contained in the `quickstart.js` file.
-`cassandra.Client()` connects to our cluster.
+The `cassandra.Client()` instancec connects to our cluster.
-You need to provide the address or host name of your node in the cluster and your local data center name.
+You need to provide the address or host name of your node and your local data center name.
 ```javascipt
 const client = new cassandra.Client({
   contactPoints: ['127.0.0.1'],